deib-polimi/hegira-api/README.md

 After starting Tomcat hegira-api component should be available at: ```http://<tomcat-address>:<port>/<war_package_name>```

 ## Usage
-Rest API are described at: [http://deib-polimi.github.io/hegira-api/](http://deib-polimi.github.io/hegira-api/)
+Rest API are described at: [http://deib-polimi.github.io/hegira-api/](http://deib-polimi.github.io/hegira-api/).

+In particular, Rest API for data migration are described [here](http://deib-polimi.github.io/hegira-api/resource_API.html).

+hegira-api component also exposes a set of Rest API on top of Apache ZooKeeper, in order to allow PaaS applications to:

+1. request new unique ids that allow Hegira 4Cloud to synchronize data across two databases.
+2. Check the synchronization status.